craigwongva/oauth-go/README.md

 ### What's happening
 nginx is listening on :8887, authenticates (TODO: authentication is redundant, actually superfluous, so remove this), forwards to oauth2_proxy, which forwards to GitHub, which returns a code to your app via the callback URL, your app sends the code back to GitHub and receives an access_token (TODO: where?), your app uses the access_token to make a GitHub API call.

-If your app was only using GitHub for authentication and cared nothing about GitHub itself, then your app would then manage your application's authorizations (TODO: find AWS federation login S3 example).
+If your app was only using GitHub for authentication and cared nothing about GitHub itself, then your app would then manage your application's authorizations

+TODO: Incorporate something equivalent to the [AWS federation login S3 example](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml.html).

 ### Bibliography
 * http://developers.canal-plus.com/blog/install-nginx-reverse-proxy-with-github-oauth2/